anewcomer/blackjack-trainer/docs/issues-list.md

 - Edge cases and boundary conditions
 - The specific bug scenario as a labeled regression test

-## Strategy Guid Content Height Scrolling Bug
+## Strategy Guide Content Height Scrolling Bug ✅ FIXED

+**Status**: RESOLVED
+**Fix Applied**: June 22, 2025

-An issue exists where the strategy guide content requires scrolling -- the rows
+~~An issue exists where the strategy guide content requires scrolling -- the title row is correctly fixed at the top, but the content below it should not be scrollable.
+Instead, the entire strategy guide should be fixed height.~~

+**Root Cause**: The `StrategyTable` component had `maxHeight: 400, overflow: 'auto'` which forced the strategy tables to scroll within a fixed 400px container, even when the parent container had sufficient space.

+**Solution**:
+- **StrategyTable.tsx**: Removed `maxHeight: 400, overflow: 'auto'` constraint and replaced with `height: 'auto'` to allow natural table sizing
+- **StrategyGuide.tsx**: Improved layout structure with flexbox (`display: 'flex', flexDirection: 'column'`) and flexible table container (`flex: 1, minHeight: 0`)
+- The tables now fill the available space within the parent container without creating unnecessary scrollbars

+**Result**: The strategy guide now properly uses the full height of its container (600px on desktop) without internal scrolling.
+Tables display all rows naturally, and the entire guide fits within the designated layout space.

+**Verification**:
+- ✅ StrategyGuide tests continue to pass
+- ✅ Strategy tables no longer have internal scrolling
+- ✅ Layout remains responsive across desktop, tablet, and mobile